cardcomm/cgminerLCDStats/MinePeon Install.md

-See Below for information on updating to the latest version of cgminerLCDStats on MinePeon-0.2.3
+How to update to the latest version of cgminerLCDStats on MinePeon-0.2.3:
 -----------------------------------------------------------------------------------------------------

 To update cgminerLCDStats to the latest version, use the following commands from the terminal window or VIA ssh